shell-operator logo

 group parameter is compatible with includeSnapshotsFrom parameter. includeSnapshotsFrom can be used to include additional snapshots into binding context.

-Binding context for group contains:
+Binding context for a group contains:

 • type field with the value “Group”.